hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

     Block distribution of 11 elements onto 3 processors (block size is 4).

-You create a BlockDistribution by just passing the global distribution size and a communicator:
+A BlockDistribution is created by passing the global distribution size and a communicator (optional, default is the current communicator).
+Beside the constructor a function is provided that creates the shared pointer object.

 .. code-block:: c++

-   CommunicatorPtr comm( Communicator::getCommunicator( scai::lama::communicator::MPI ) );
+   DistributionPtr dist( new BlockDistribution( N, comm ) );

-   DistributionPtr block( new BlockDistribution( N, comm ) );
+   auto dist = blockDistributon( N );

 Cyclic Distribution
 ^^^^^^^^^^^^^^^^^^^